 Now we’re scared of carbs and have bought into the illusion that animal protein is just as bad as smoking (thanks to last year’s seriously flawed National Health and Nutrition Examination Survey (NHANES).
 And we’re still obsessed with looking like skinny twigs, with eating lifestyles (or lack thereof) to match.

 While many of my clients struggle with compulsive overeating, a large percentage of my practice is dedicated to increasing food intake for optimal brain function, cognitive performance, and weight loss.

 Brain food is very important.
-Today I encourage you to rethink the calories in, calories out theory and set aside all the diet dogma research you come across on the almighty Google.
+Today I encourage you to rethink the calories in, calories out theory and set aside all the diet dogma research you come across on Dr. Google.

 Here are 3 signs you’re not eating enough to support your brain: